Why are clothing tags so important?

 - Batch mark label: a label that indicates the sewing line of the garment

 What information is in clothing tags?

-According to the European Commission, textiles sold in the EU market should follow the EU clothing regulation and, in general, carry information about the fabric fiber composition, and indicate if any part of the clothes come from animal origin.
+According to the European Commission, textiles sold in the EU market should follow the EU clothing regulation and, in general, carry information about the fabric fiber composition and indicate if any part of the clothes comes from animal origin.
 There is a bundle of essential information that should be included on every tag of clothing produced in the European market, such as:

 If the product is composed of multiple kinds of fiber mixed together, the label should carry a marking stating how much percentage of each fiber was used in the composition.
 It’s not mandatory to state the fibers which have less than 30% of the total weight of the clothing, but it is recommended.
 The composition of the main lining must always be stated.